 Data on incentives come from the IncentiveFlow database, developed by Wavteq (a spinoff of Financial Times).
 The IncentiveFlow database attempts to collect a comprehensive set of project-level incentive deals, alongside detailed information on the deals (amount, tax vs. nontax, jobs/capital expenditure promised by the recipient, et cetera), from a variety of sources (local media, industry periodicals, economic development magazines, etc).
 Usefully, the database also reports the date (month and year) that the project was announced and the municipality that granted the incentive.
 While the IncentiveFlow data likely does not include the entire universe of U.S. incentive deals, it is the highest-quality source of data on U.S. incentives that is not reliant on voluntary reporting by local governments themselves.
+This dataset includes very small incentive deals as well as large ones, and there is little evidence that it is biased towards larger deals or specific locations (Jensen and Malesky, 2018).

-This consistent data collection is ideal for our diff-in-diff strategy, allowing us to compare incentives use pre- and post- GASB 77.
+This consistent data collection is ideal for our difference-in-differences strategy, allowing us to compare incentives use pre- and post- GASB 77.
 In the conclusion we discuss possible limitations of this data and its implications for this project.
 We have access to IncentiveFlow data for the calendar years 2015 through 2018.

-The key dependent variable is logged total incentive spending, measured at the municipality-month level.
+The key dependent variable is logged total incentive spending, measured at the municipality-year-month-incentive type level.
 This is a relatively straightforward measure of cities' spending on new incentive agreements, rather than existing agreements that may not be under the control of the current administration.
+In auxiliary analyses, we also consider the possibility that GASB 77 encouraged municipal governments to be more discerning with the projects for which they provide tax incentives; for example, increased transparency may lead municipalities to secure promises of greater capital investment or job creation in return for incentives, knowing that they will need to justify their spending to the public.
 The sample is restricted to U.S. municipalities with populations of at least 50,000, of which there are 757.